jsenv/core/readme.md

 Jsenv was first created to write tests that could be executed in different runtimes.
 It has naturally evolved to cover the core needs of a JavaScript project.

-- Same dev experience for source and test files :relieved:
+- :exploding_head: Can execute HTML during tests
-- Consistent and integral developer experience (dev + test + build) :relieved:
+- :relieved: Consistent and integral developer experience (dev + test + build)
-- any HTML file can become part of your tests :exploding_head:
+- :relieved: Same dev experience for source and test files
-- Seamless integration with standard HTML, CSS and JS :ok_hand:
+- :ok_hand: Seamless integration with standard HTML, CSS and JS

 # Demo